threefoldtech/quantum-storage/docs/manual_setup.md

 You should now have the qsfs filesystem mounted at `/mnt/qsfs`.
 As you write data, it will save it in the local 0-db, and it's data containers will be periodically encoded and uploaded to the backend data storage 0-db's.

-## Monitoring, alerting and statistics

-0-stor collects metrics about the system.
-It can be configured with a 0-db-fs mountpoint, which will trigger 0-stor to collect 0-db-fs statistics, next to some 0-db statistics which are always collected.
-If the prometheus_port config option is set, 0-stor will serve metrics on this port for scraping by prometheus.

-If you followed the same configuration in `/retc/zstor_default.toml` as in the [example](./example_zstor_config.toml) you will be able to access these metrics by executing curl localhost:9100/metrics

 ## It does not work

 Check the [troubleshooting guide](./troubleshooting.md).